farsonic/mx-bng-toolset/README.md

 ```

 ##### Dynamic Profile
+A dynamic profile defines the parameters of an interface when a user authenticates.
+The example here is to be attached to a physical interface that has one vlan tag.
+This will not work on an untagged interface or stacked VLAN tagged interface.
 ```set dynamic-profiles vlan-single-tag interfaces "$junos-interface-ifd-name" unit "$junos-interface-unit" no-traps
 set dynamic-profiles vlan-single-tag interfaces "$junos-interface-ifd-name" unit "$junos-interface-unit" vlan-id "$junos-vlan-id" set dynamic-profiles vlan-single-tag interfaces "$junos-interface-ifd-name" unit "$junos-interface-unit" family pppoe dynamic-profile pppoe-client-profile